griffithlab/rnabio.org/_posts/0008-07-01-Differentiation_trajectory.md

 ## Trajectory Analysis Using CytoTRACE

 Single-cell sequencing gives us a snapshot of what a population of cells is doing.
 This means we should see many different cells in many different phases of a cell's lifecycle.
 We use trajectory analysis to place our cells on a continuous 'timeline' based on expression data.
 The timeline does not have to mean that the cells are ordered from oldest to youngest (although many analysis uses trajectory to quantify developmental time).
 Generally, tools will create this timeline by finding paths through cellular space that minimize the transcriptional changes between neighboring cells.
 So for every cell, an algorithm asks the question: what cell or cells is/are most similar to the current cell we are looking at?
-Unlike clustering, which aims to group cells by what type they are, trajectory analysis aims to order the continuous changes associated with the cell process.
+Unlike clustering, which aims to group cells by what type they are, trajectory analysis aims to order the continuous changes associated with the cell processes.

 The metric we use for assigning positions is called pseudotime.
 Pseudotime is an abstract unit of progress through a dynamic process.
 When we base our trajectory analysis on the transcriptomic profile of a cell, less mature cells are assigned smaller pseudotimes, and more mature cells are assigned larger pseudotimes.